Wiretap and Gelfand-Pinsker Channels Analogy and its Applications: Wiretap and Gelfand-Pinsker Analogy

 with an exponential convergence rate.

 Having \eqref{EQ:WTC_achievability_def} and \eqref{EQ:GPC_achievability_def}, it is evident that although each problem has its own induced joint distribution, their target measures share the same structure.
-In both problems, a ``good" sequence of codes induces a sequence of distributions ($\big\{\tilde{P}^{(c_n)}\big\}_{n\in\mathbb{N}}$ or $\big\{\tilde{Q}^{(b_n)}\big\}_{n\in\mathbb{N}}$ for the WTC or the GPC, respectively) that approximates a target distribution where: \begin{itemize} \item $M=\hat{M}$ almost surely; \item $\mathbf{Z}$ is independent of $M$. \end{itemize} The first item is a consequence of the reliability requirement in both problems.
-For the second item, note that, while the independence of $\mathbf{Z}$ and $M$ is the security requirement in the WTC scenario, it is actually part of the problem definition for the GPC.
+In both problems, a ``good" sequence of codes induces a sequence of distributions ($\big\{\tilde{P}^{(c_n)}\big\}_{n\in\mathbb{N}}$ or $\big\{\tilde{Q}^{(b_n)}\big\}_{n\in\mathbb{N}}$ for the WTC or the GPC, respectively) that approximates a target distribution where: (i) $M=\hat{M}$ almost surely; (ii) $\mathbf{Z}$ is independent of $M$; and (iii) the entries of $\mathbf{Z}$ are i.i.d.
+The first item is a consequence of the reliability requirement in both problems.
+For the second and third items, note that $\mathbf{Z}$ having i.i.d. entries that are independent of $M$ is the security and stealth requirements in the WTC scenario.
+For the GPC, however, these statistical relations are a part of the problem definition.